cloudnativelabs/kube-router/README.md

 ## Support & Feedback

 If you experience any problems please reach us on kube-router [slack channel](https://kubernetes.slack.com/messages/C8DCQGTSB/) for quick help.
-Feel free to leave feedback or raise questions by opening an issue [here](https://github.com/cloudnativelabs/kube-router/issues).
+Feel free to leave feedback or raise questions by [opening an issue](https://github.com/cloudnativelabs/kube-router/issues).

 ## Acknowledgement